Michael Seed: Publications

-Seed has written several, books including his autobiographical "Nobody's Child" (2008), which has been described as a "blazing testament to one human's raw courage, and his remarkable ability to finally triumph over the horrors of a stolen childhood."
-His other books include "Thinking of Becoming a Catholic" (2007) and "I Will See You in Heaven" (1996), "Will I See You in Heaven" (1999), and "Letters from the Heart" (2000).
-One of his first books, "I Will See You in Heaven, Where Animals Don't Bite" (1991) is a collection of letters about heaven by various famous people with a foreword by Mother Teresa of Calcutta.
-Cardinal Basil Hume was one of the book's contributors and enjoyed a very close relationship with Michael Seed, who helped him raise funds for the homeless centre The Passage which is still going strong.
-One of these fund raising events arranged by Michael Seed was the annual "A Night Under The Stars".
+Seed has written several, books including his autobiographical Nobody's Child (2008), which has been described as a "blazing testament to one human's raw courage, and his remarkable ability to finally triumph over the horrors of a stolen childhood".
+His other books include Thinking of Becoming a Catholic (2007) and I Will See You in Heaven (1996), Will I See You in Heaven (1999) and Letters from the Heart (2000).
+One of his first books, I Will See You in Heaven, Where Animals Don't Bite (1991) is a collection of letters about heaven by various famous people with a foreword by Mother Teresa of Calcutta.
+Cardinal Basil Hume was one of the book's contributors and enjoyed a very close relationship with Seed, who helped him raise funds for a homeless centre, The Passage, which is still going.
+One of the fund raising events arranged by Seed was the annual "A Night Under The Stars".

 On 15 July 2009, Seed launched the second volume of his autobiography, Sinners and Saints, at Stringfellows, a party club in London's West End.